linrunner/tlp-doc/faq/operation.rst

 .. warning::

-    Some distributions's packages won't enable the services by default.
+    Some distributions won't enable the services by default.

 AC or BAT is not detected
 -------------------------